Xenoth/Robot/README.md

 Not yet description for build

 ## Future
-* Remote controll from Android
+* Remote controll from Android with companion App
 * Kind of basic AI you must care

 ## Author